-Management of SEN within the school
+Management of SEND within the school

-The Head and the Governing Body have delegated the responsibility for the day-to-day implementation of the policy to the SENCo, and the Head of Inclusion who is a member of the school's Senior Leadership Team.
+The Head and the Governing Body have delegated the responsibility for the day-to-day implementation of the policy to the SENCo and the Head of Inclusion who is a member of the school's Senior Leadership Team.
 The SENCo leads the school's SEN team details of which are given in Appendix A

-The Head of Inclusion and SENCo are responsible for reporting to the Head and the Governor with responsibility for SEN on the day-day management of SEN policy.
-The name of the governor with responsibility for SEN is shown in Appendix A. In line with the recommendations in the SEN Code of Practice 2001, regular meetings take place, once each term.
+The Head of Inclusion and SENCo are responsible for reporting to the Head and the Governor with responsibility for SEND on the day-day management of SEND policy.
+The name of the governor with responsibility for SEND is shown in Appendix A. In line with the recommendations in the SEND Code of Practice 2001, regular meetings take place, at least once each term.